Tackle elderly isolation by sharing the hobbies you love.

 What is LinkAges?

-LinkAges is an elderly isolation project aiming to help students and elderly people across London form a friendship over tea and activities.
 Nationwide, around 10% of old people feel lonely often or always; over half of all people aged over 75 live alone; and over half of all elderly people say that television is their main form of company.
 LinkAges is a project aiming to tackle elderly isolation with just as little as an hour of your time per week or even fortnight.

 What: This is your life (book making) / Interactive Games Where: Nubian Life, Shepherd's Bush When: Tuesday's 11:45-12:25